 Thyme is an aromatic evergreen hardy perennial herb that belongs to the mint family.
 It was first grown in the Mediterranean region where it was historically used both for culinary use and for medicinal purposes.

 If you’re wondering how you can grow this versatile herb at home, then you’ve come to the right place!
 Today, we’ll be going through everything you need to know about how to grow thyme and cultivate this herb right in your very own garden bed.

 Let’s get started!

 What is Thyme?

 Thyme, also called Thymus vulgaris, is a low-growing aromatic herb known for its fragrant leaves and thin woody stems.
-They also have tiny pink, lavender, or white flowers that bloom in the summer.
+They also have tiny pink, lavender, or white flowers that bloom in the summer months.

 It has a pronounced herbal flavor that features woody, grassy, and floral notes akin to fresh herbs like rosemary and lavender.
-Some varieties, such as lemon thyme, have notes of lemon in their flavor profile.
+Some thyme varieties, such as lemon thyme, have notes of lemon in their flavor profile.

 Because of its antiseptic and preservative properties, it has a long history of being used as a medicine, a preservative for meat, and for perfumery.
 Known as one of the culinary Mediterranean herbs, it is often added to blends like: